Law Ruler Billing Tutorial – Flat Fee, Hourly, Invoicing Follow

-This invoicing tutorial will help familiarize you with the power of the Law Ruler billing feature.
+This billing tutorial will help familiarize you with the power of the Law Ruler billing features.
 Law Ruler billing does it all.
 It is very flexible and can handle billing for any type of firm including contingency, hourly, flat-fee, pro bono, or a mix of them all.
 This tutorial will pick up where the time entries and expense videos ended.
 Please review those videos to learn how to add time and expenses since they are not the core material of this billing tutorial.

-This tutorial will also help familiarize you with how to accept credit card and eCheck payments with the LawPay integration with Law Ruler.
+This tutorial will also help familiarize you with how to accept online credit card and eCheck payments with the LawPay integration with Law Ruler.
 In today’s business environment, credit card and eCheck (ACH/EFT) payments are the gold standard.
 Law Ruler has integrated with LawPay, the market leader in law firm payments.

 Law Ruler’s “Easy-to-Use Invoice Editor” allows you to make unlimited adjustments to invoices before sending them to clients.
 Also, one of the time-saving features that will be covered is 1-click AutoPayment of invoices if there are available account balances.
 You are going to love it ❤️

 Integration with Intuit QuickBooks Online (QBO) is also available for the billing workflow in Law Ruler.
 Any customers, vendors, and invoices created in Law Ruler can be automatically synced with your firm's QuickBooks Online accounting software by activating the sync in the QuickBooks Settings screen.

 It is recommended that you already have a case with time entries and/or expenses on it before starting this tutorial.